Artist’s representation of Jacob’s ladder dream (Genesis 28:10-17)

 The greatest work lies ahead…Never before in the history of the Church has it been possible to reap so great a harvest.
 It has only been made possible through modern technology, beginning with the printing press, radio, television...Each of you must commit yourself to support God’s Work…God’s work must push ahead as never before.
 God is opening up new doors in television (Letter, 1/10/86).

 Consider that since Herbert Armstrong did not teach that the second part of his wife Loma’s dream was fulfilled and that he also taught a greater work was going to happen after his death.
 It is greater because it will fulfill Matthew 24:14, etc. That is the work that we in the Continuing Church of God are leading (see The Final Phase of the Work and Preparing for the ‘Short Work’ and The Famine of the Word).
-It appears that the second part of Loma D. Armstrong’s dream was pointing to the Continuing Church of God.
+It appears that the second part of Loma D. Armstrong’s dream was pointing to the Continuing Church of God–the group that best represents the remnant of the Philadelphian portion of the Church of God.

 The fact that there were also other dreams related to the Continuing Church of God that were confirmed is consistent with the fact that God has used dreams related to the Continuing Church of God.